 Symptoms of overweight cats

 One of the most evident signs is a lack of visible waistline—in healthy cats, a gentle taper should be discernible between the ribcage and the abdomen.
 Conversely, in an overweight feline, this curvature is typically absent, replaced by a more rounded, cylindrical shape.
 Pet owners should learn to place their hands along their cat’s sides: in a healthy weight cat, the ribs should be palpable without excessive pressure.
-If an owner finds themselves pressing too firmly to feel those ribs, it’s a sobering indication of possible weight issues that could warrant further attention.
+If an owner finds themselves pressing too firmly to feel those ribs, it is a sobering indication of possible weight issues that could warrant further attention.

 Another significant indicator is the cat’s overall activity level.
 Cats are inherently playful and require regular exercise for both physical and mental stimulation; however, a cat who is reluctant to engage in play and seems to prefer inactivity may be exhibiting symptoms of excess weight.
 This lethargy not only reduces their well-being but can also lead to psychological distress.
 Cats that once frolicked with abandon can regress into solitary existence, primarily due to the discomfort or fatigue that can arise from carrying too much weight.
 As the old saying goes, “a tired cat is not an active cat,” and every day they spend in a sedentary state compounds the health risks associated with obesity.